-There is a village called Pudimoe in the Taung area of Northwest Province.
-That is where Joyce was born and where she went to school.
-Joyce wasn’t able to further her studies after matric.
+Joyce hails from a village in the Taung area of Northwest Province called Pudimoe.
+She wasn’t able to further her studies after matric.
 But she didn’t sit around idly.
 She worked as a volunteer at a youth centre.
 Later on she started a crisis centre to help people experiencing family abuse.

 And then one day Joyce saw an advertisement inviting people to apply for a course in Johannesburg to be sponsored by the Provincial Department of Health.
 She applied and was accepted.
 That course was a diploma in Orientation and Mobility Practice.